"One who translates a verse literally is misrepresenting the

 ||Margin notes that someone had added to a copy of the

-Bible were incorporated into the text of subsequent copies.
+Bible in ancient times that were incorporated into the text of subsequent copies.

 ||Short passages were simply deleted because they were an